austingmhuang/Austin-My-Diary/README.md

+# Introduction

-# This is a very casual diary type of app.
+This is a very casual diary type of app.
 All you do is register, sign in, and you can write memos to yourself.
 This was made in my time as a student in Code Chrysalis.

 # How to use